red/VScode-extension/README.md

 ## Settings

+### Set the Red binaries

-To enable features like IntelliSense, you need to configure the path to the Red binaries in the `Settings`.
+To enable features like IntelliSense, you need to configure the path to the [Red binaries](https://www.red-lang.org/p/download.html) in the `Settings`.

+There are two ways to do it.
+Details are as follows.

 ---
 **NOTE**